 WaterColor Inn – WaterColor

 Hotels are few and far between in South Walton, but luxurious accommodations are available at the WaterColor Inn, a boutique beachfront hotel in the small community of WaterColor.
 This retreat includes 60 coastal-inspired rooms, multiple restaurants, a spa and beach access with an optional beach setup including two chairs and an umbrella (extra daily charge).
-Rates begin at $295/night.

-The Pearl Hotel – Rosemary Beach
+The Pearl – Rosemary Beach

 - Hibiscus Coffee & Guesthouse – Grayton Beach